nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 </div>

-A list of bit flags used in the &lsquo;face_flags&rsquo; field of the <a href="../ft2-base_interface/#ft_facerec">FT_FaceRec</a> structure.
+A list of bit flags used in the `face_flags` field of the <a href="../ft2-base_interface/#ft_facerec">FT_FaceRec</a> structure.
 They inform client applications of properties of the corresponding face.

 <h4>values</h4>
 <table class="fields">